traefik/traefik/docs/content/migration/v2-to-v3.md

 ## Tracing

-In v3, the tracing feature has been revamped and is now powered exclusively by OpenTelemetry (OTel).
+In v3, the tracing feature has been revamped and is now powered exclusively by [OpenTelemetry](https://opentelemetry.io/ "Link to website of OTel") (OTel).
+!!! warning "Important"

-It's important to note that Traefik v3 no longer supports direct output formats for specific vendors such as Instana, Jaeger, Zipkin, Haystack, Datadog, and Elastic.
+    Traefik v3 **no** longer supports direct output formats for specific vendors such as Instana, Jaeger, Zipkin, Haystack, Datadog, and Elastic.
 Instead, it focuses on pure OpenTelemetry implementation, providing a unified and standardized approach for observability.

 Here are two possible transition strategies: